A survey on knowledge-enhanced multimodal learning: Introduction

 While previous surveys \cite{survey0, survey1, survey2, survey3, survey4, survey5, survey6, survey7} provide analysis and taxonomies over models, tasks and datasets regarding multimodal representations, they do not analyze knowledge-enhanced approaches.
 In contrast to those works, we focus on the integration and importance of external knowledge to VL models.
-Even though the current trends focus on transformer based implementations, for the sake of completeness, other techniques that have contributed to the field of knowledge-enhanced VL (KVL) learning are also included.
+Even though the current trends focus on transformer-based implementations, for the sake of completeness, other techniques that have contributed to the field of knowledge-enhanced VL (KVL) learning are also included.
 Overall, we target to bridge the gap between knowledge representation and multimodal deep learning: we provide a broad and comprehensive analysis of both fields, and consequently collect models that have served the various KVL tasks.
 Finally, we discuss current challenges and limitations of existing datasets and approaches, upon which we suggest potential future directions of this evolving field.
 To the best of our knowledge, there are no extended works covering the intersection of those two very fundamental fields of AI, which have demonstrated promising directions in many aspects of state-of-the-art research when combined.

 The current survey consists of four main parts.
-The first part covers the preliminaries of multimodal deep learning, analyzing trends, methods, models and tasks which set the basis for knowledge-enhanced VL (KVL) models.
-An analysis regarding graph structures and their representation follows in the second section.
-The third part is dedicated to a taxonomy of knowledge senses and types, as well as the presentation of popular knowledge bases.
-The fourth part provides a taxonomy and analysis as per KVL task where the usage of external knowledge has been attempted, accompanied with datasets and evaluation methods.
-Finally, some needs and possible future directions regarding the usage of knowledge in multimodal learning are identified and analyzed.
+The first part (Section \ref{sec:background}) covers the preliminaries of multimodal deep learning, analyzing trends, methods, models and tasks which set the basis for knowledge-enhanced VL (KVL) models.
+An analysis regarding graph structures and their representation follows in Section \ref{sec:graphs}.
+Section \ref{sec:knowledge} is dedicated to a taxonomy of knowledge senses and types, as well as the presentation of popular knowledge bases.
+Section \ref{sec:tasks} provides a taxonomy of KVL tasks where the usage of external knowledge has been attempted, followed by dedicated Sections per corresponding task.
+Finally, some needs and possible future directions regarding the usage of knowledge in multimodal learning are identified and analyzed in Section \ref{sec:future}.